 Centrifugal machinery runs at 10,000 rpm which delivers 90% clarity wine after removing sedimentation.
 It is then passed through wine softeners to soften the wine and inox tanks serve this purpose.
 It takes about 35 days on the higher side to make a bottle of wine.

 Black grapes make for red wines and green grapes, on the other hand, make for white wines.
-No colours are added in red wines – it’s a natural Anthocyanin pigment.
-Wines can be either sweet or bitter wines.
-Variety of factors ranging from the kind of grapes to climatic conditions influences the flavour and fruitiness of the grapes.
+No colors are added in red wines – it’s a natural Anthocyanin pigment.
+Wines can be either sweet or bitter.
+Variety of factors ranging from the kind of grapes to climatic conditions influences the flavor and fruitiness of the grapes.

-Fun Fact – Red wine has a chemical called tannins which attacks the saliva.
+Fun Fact – Red wine has a chemical called tannin which attacks the saliva.
 It is viscous in nature and blocks salivary glands – which is why red wines lead to dehydration.
-White wines, on the other hand cause salivary activation.
+White wines, on the other hand, cause salivary activation.

 Health tip – Always, eat local black grapes with the seeds.
 The seeds have a good amount of anti-oxidants.
-Also, grape seed oil can serve as an excellent moisturiser.
+Also, grapeseed oil can serve as an excellent moisturizer.

-Feeling a little tipsy after 7 different varieties of wine tasting and piles of information overlaod, we decided to walk through the vineyard during sunset.
+Feeling a little tipsy after 7 different varieties of wine tasting and piles of information overload, we decided to walk through the vineyard during sunset.

 The why and how of Hangovers